 In the mainland, its characterized by Slavic influences and the more recent interactions with Hungarian and Turkish cuisine.
 Lard is often used for cooking while some of the most common spices include garlic, black pepper, and paprika.

 Along the coast, Croatian food bears a closer resemblance to Greek and Mediterranean cuisine.
 Seafood is abundant and olive oil is commonly used.
 Coastal Croatian food seems to be more varied in its seasonings with herbs and spices like rosemary, bay leaf, oregano, sage, cinnamon, clove, and citrus zest making their way into many Croatian recipes.

-Croatian food is so heterogenous that it can be divided into several distinct regional cuisines – Dubrovnik, Dalmatia, Lika, Gorski Kotar, Istria, Zagorje, Međimurje, Podravina, and Slavonija.
+Croatian food is so heterogenous that it can be divided into several distinct regional cuisines – Dalmatia, Lika, Gorski Kotar, Istria, Zagorje, Međimurje, Podravina, Primorje, and Slavonija.
 Each region has its own distinct characteristics and cooking traditions though most dishes can usually be found throughout the country.